-While rapid service is in great demand these days, sometimes your customers actually want to slow down and write you a thorough message.
+The responsiveness of customer service is crucial to stand out from the competition and provide a memorable customer experience.
+While it’s important to invest in new digital channels, such as instant messaging, traditional channels should not be neglected.
+In fact, sometimes your customers actually want to slow down and write you a thorough message.
 When a situation calls for more detailed explanations, many customers turn to a prime communication channel that most of us could not function without: email.
 According to Forrester, email is actually the most commonly used digital channel for service, with 54% of customers having used it in the past year.
 Here are six tips for sending perfect emails that your customers will appreciate.

 It may come as a surprise that a casual tone is best for customer support emails.
 According to Software Advice, a survey of more than 2,000 online customers across all ages and genders found that 65% prefer a casual rather than a formal tone.
 This doesn’t mean that agents should start using slang and emojis—keep in mind that a professional approach is still important.
 By keeping your tone casual, you are being friendly and approachable, just as an agent might speak to a customer over the phone.